jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 I then clicked “Import Data” and after loading for a second, the file was successfully imported.

-This is what the file looked like right after importation
 ![](file-after-importation.png)<br>
+*Figure 1: The file right after importing it into Google Sheets*

 [Here is the link to my Google Sheets spreadsheet](https://docs.google.com/spreadsheets/d/1t-jOmurv8BvXxvz8qQL1A-_T3aBUDeR_cZUblj-8FQE/edit?usp=sharing)